Best Cycling Power Meter

 SMART Trainer code for 10% discount – “the5krunner10” (selected models)

-I didn’t really want to include a product type but many people are going for the pedal option and this separate post looks in much more detail at the best power meter pedals.
+I didn’t want to include a product type but many people are going for the pedal option and this separate post looks in much more detail at the best power meter pedals.
+Pedals are pretty accurate now and easily switched between bikes (although switching a crankset is potentially nearly equally as easy)

 Total power or dual power is best for me as I have an asymmetry and I also look for a reasonable-to-good level of accuracy & consistency